Find other sites and services by the City of Greater Sudbury

 Website Accessibility

-The City of Greater Sudbury has always been committed to providing web sites that are accessible and usable by all citizens.
-We strive to meets or exceed accessibility standards industry best practices.
+The City of Greater Sudbury has always been committed to providing websites that are accessible and usable by all citizens.
+We strive to meet or exceed industry best practices.

-The city's website has been designed to be WCAG 2.0 level A compliant and meets the Province of Ontario's Accessible Information and Communications Standard (Accessibility for Ontarians with Disabilities Act, 2005).
-Efforts are currently underway to be WCAG 2.0 level AA compliant within the timelines provided by the same Act.
+The city's website has been designed to be WCAG 2.0 level AA compliant and meets the Province of Ontario's Accessible Information and Communications Standard (Accessibility for Ontarians with Disabilities Act, 2005).

 Web Content Standards for Accessibility